apoco/cycle-electron-driver/README.md

 ### AppEventsDriver

 `AppEventsDriver` provides access to electron app events.
-It only provides a source observable containing all events.
+It provides a source observable containing all events.
 To create the driver, simply call the constructor with the electron `app`:

 ```js